veganafro/trendly/README.md

 you define by extending `RecyclerView.ViewHolder`.
 Each view holder is in charge of displaying a single item with a view.

-The view holder objects are managed by an adapter, which you create by extending `RecyclerView.Adapter`.
+The view holder objects are managed by an adapter, which you create by extending `RecyclerView.Adapter` or `ListAdapter` (the latter provides nice animations when updating the underlying data if it contains a diff).
 The adapter creates view holders as needed.
 The adapter also binds the view holders to their data.
 It does this by assigning the view holder to a position, and calling the adapter's `onBindViewHolder()` method.
 That method uses the view holder's position to determine what the contents should be, based on its